liberatorea94/AJ_Portfolio/README.md

 # AJ_Portfolio
 A portfolio containing data science and research projects.
-I can be reached via [LinkedIn](https://www.linkedin.com/in/aj-liberatore-118b551a0/) or [email](liberatorea94@gmail.com).
+I can be reached via [LinkedIn](https://www.linkedin.com/in/aj-liberatore-118b551a0/) or email (liberatorea94@gmail.com).

 # [Project 1: US Senate Committees](https://github.com/liberatorea94/US-Senate-Committees)
-Created by [AJ Liberatore](liberatorea94@gmail.com) and [Jayden Butts](buttsj@wit.edu).
+Created by AJ Liberatore (liberatorea94@gmail.com) and Jayden Butts (buttsj@wit.edu).
 This project had a focus on data collection and data visualization.

 ## Summary
 Created a Tableau story to illustrate the interconnectedness of the US Senate, as well as to illustrate issues with diversity.
 This was accomplished with: